URL-Decode

 What is JavaScript Used For?

-As JavaScript is one of the most widely used and dynamic programming languages today, it is used to create rich web experiences for PCs, tablets, and mobile devices.
+As JavaScript is one of the most widely used and dynamic programming languages today, it creates rich web experiences for PCs, tablets, and mobile devices.
 Undoubtedly, it is a world-class language with a thriving development environment and a committed community committed to its continuous development.

 JavaScript is used for a variety of purposes.
 Following are some of its uses:

-• Adding interactivity to websites — To make your website more than a static page of text, you will have to do some JavaScripting.
+• Adding interactivity to websites—To make your website more than a static page of text, you will have to use JavaScripting.

 • Developing mobile applications — JavaScript is not just for websites... it's also used to create apps for smartphones and tablets.